Keywords: A Vocabulary of Culture and Society: Summary of Williams's "Culture"

-Williams then looks at the developments in other languages, especially in German, to follow the development of 'culture' in English.
-German borrowed the word from French, Cultur and later spelt Kultur, its main use synonymous to 'cultivation': first in the abstract sense of a general process of becoming 'civilized or cultivated'; second in the sense which had already been established for civilization by the historians of the Enlightenment as a description of the secular process of human development.
+Williams then considers analogous developments in other languages, especially in German.
+German borrowed the word 'culture' from French, Cultur and later spelt Kultur, its main use synonymous to 'cultivation': first in the abstract sense of a general process of becoming 'civilized or cultivated'; second in the sense which had already been established for civilization by the historians of the Enlightenment as a description of the secular process of human development.
 Then Johann Gottfried von Herder, according to Williams, in his unfinished Ideas on the Philosophy of the History of Mankind (1784—91), brought about a decisive change of use in the word where he challenged the universal histories' assumption that civilization or culture – the historical self-development of humanity – was a unilinear process; an assumption that led to the "high and dominant point of C18 European Culture" and thereby attacking that very dominant claim to a superior culture.

 Taking up from Herder, "cultures in the plural" were looked at; to speak of "cultures of the plural: the specific and variable cultures of different nations and periods, but also the specific and variable cultures of social and economic groups within a nation."
 This sense of culture was widely developed in the Romantic movement as an alternative to the orthodox and dominant 'civilization'.
-And from here, the new concept of 'folk-culture' emerged, emphasizing national and traditional cultures. this sense of culture was primarily a response to the emergence of the "mechanical character of the new civilization", and was used to distinguish between "human and material development".
+From here, the new concept of 'folk-culture' emerged, emphasizing national and traditional cultures.
+This sense of culture was primarily a response to the emergence of the "mechanical character of the new civilization" and was introduced to distinguish between "human and material development".

-However, the 1840s in Germany saw Kultur being used very much in the sense of civilization as used in the C18 universal histories.
-Williams uses G F Klemms' Allgemeine Kulturgeschichte de Menschheit – 'General Cultural History of Mankind' (1843–52) – to show this use of Kultur in the sense of tracing human development from savagery through domestication to freedom.
+However, the 1840s in Germany saw Kultur being used very much in the sense of civilization as used in the eighteenth-century universal histories.
+Williams refers to G. F. Klemms' Allgemeine Kulturgeschichte de Menschheit – 'General Cultural History of Mankind' (1843–52) – to illustrate this use of Kultur in the sense of tracing human development from savagery through domestication to freedom.

 These various treatments of 'culture' contribute to its modern usage and complexity.
-There is then the literal continuity of physical process as used in say 'sugar-beet culture' or 'germ culture'.
+There is, then, the literal continuity of physical process as used in say 'sugar-beet culture' or 'germ culture'.
 Beyond this physical reference, Williams recognises three broad categories of usage: